 This document is the product of many individuals working toward a common purpose: to provide a useful tool for guidance in delisting Michigan's Areas of Concern (AOCs).
 Technical staff in the Michigan Department of Environmental Quality (MDEQ), the Michigan Department of Natural Resources (MDNR), Michigan Department of Community Health (MDCH), U.S. Environmental Protection Agency (U.S. EPA) Great Lakes National Program Office, the U.S. Fish and Wildlife Service, the Great Lakes Commission, the International Joint Commission (IJC), and other Great Lakes states' agencies contributed valuable input.
 In addition to agency staff, the Statewide Public Advisory Council for Michigan's Areas of Concern program, and members of individual Public Advisory Councils (PACs) gave freely of their time and provided a critical public perspective on the document.
-This guidance is a product of the Water Bureau in the MDEQ.
+This Guidance has been compiled by the Office of the Great Lakes in the MDEQ.